Sreyan88/Disfluency-Detection-with-Span-Classification/README.md

 pip install -r requirements.txt
 ```
 ****
+### Data
+For Data related information please refere the information provided in the `data` directory.

 ### Data Preprocessing
 The dataset to be used for this model needs to be preprocessed before feeding it to the model.
 To do the same we provide a `dataprocess/bio2spannerformat.py`.
 First, you need to download datasets, and then convert them into BIO2 tagging format.
 We have used the switchboard dataset.
 Note that we use the dependency head index to incorporate the structured information.
 The data format can be understood by the `dummy` data provided in the `data` directory. `english_bio` is the data in the BIO2 format while `english` is the preprocessed data.